 This post may contain affiliate links.
 Please read my disclaimer for more information.

 Every coffee grinder comes with factory-set default settings.
-So, as starters, choose a coffee grinder that’s exclusively designed for espressos and other fine-coffee grounds.
+So, as starters, choose a grinder that’s exclusively designed for espressos and other fine-coffee grounds.

-How to achieve the perfect grind size for your espresso coffee grinder?
+How to achieve the perfect grind size for your espresso

 If the shot brewed is too bitter, increase the coarseness of your grind.
 If it’s too thin and watery, increase the fineness.